Hearing Aids in Saint Joseph

 One form of hearing loss, presbycusis, comes on gradually as a person ages.
 Presbycusis, or age-related hearing loss, can occur because of changes in the inner ear and auditory nerve.
 Having presbycusis may make it hard for a person to tolerate loud sounds or to hear what others are saying.

 Presbycusis commonly affects older adults, many of whom are likely to lose some hearing each year.
-Approximately one in three people between the ages of 65 and 74 has hearing loss and nearly half of those older than 75 have difficulty hearing.
+Approximately one in three people between the ages of 65 and 74 have hearing loss and nearly half of those older than 75 have difficulty hearing.

 Age-related hearing loss most often occurs in both ears, affecting them equally.
 Because the loss is gradual, if you have age-related hearing loss you may not realize that you’ve lost some of your ability to hear.